sharok23/expense-manager/README.md

 DELETE /{id} : Delete a transaction by its ID.
 It takes an ID as a path variable and returns a string message.

 GET /labels : Get a list of all transactions with color.

+GET /{date} : Get a list of transactions based on given date.

+# UserController

+Base URL: /v1/user
+Endpoints:
+POST /signup : Register a new user.
+Accepts a SignupRequest and returns a SignupResponse.

+POST /login : Authenticate a user.
+Accepts a LoginRequest and returns a LoginResponse on successful login.